MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsOnlineDialInConferencingUserDefaultNumber.md

 Replace the default toll or toll-free number for all users.

 > [!IMPORTANT]
 >This command is being deprecated and will not be available after July 7, 2024.
-If you are using this command to bulk update Audio conferencing Toll or Toll free phone numbers for users in your organization you can do that using the following alternative methods
+If you are using this command to bulk update Audio conferencing Toll or Toll free phone numbers for users in your organization you can do that using the following alternative methods.
 >	1. Use a custom Teams audio conferencing policy - [Audio Conferencing toll-free number policies - Microsoft Teams | Microsoft Learn](https://learn.microsoft.com/en-us/microsoftteams/audio-conferencing-toll-free-numbers-policy)
 >	2. Use Set-CsOnlineDialinConferencingUser - [Set-CsOnlineDialInConferencingUser (MicrosoftTeamsPowerShell) | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/teams/set-csonlinedialinconferencinguser?view=teams-ps)
 >